harunjonuzi/Web-Bankist/README.md

 # Website for Bankist

-- This project is based upon the previous App-Bankist that I made following a course to create an application that resembles a real life user experience for banking systems.
+- This project is an extension of the prior endeavor, App-Bankist, which I developed by synthesizing the insights gained from a series of educational courses.
+The objective herein was to craft an application that emulates an authentic user experience within the realm of banking systems.

 ## Table of contents